GoogleCloudPlatform/mde-looker-project-template/README.md

 ## Overview

 A template for bootstrapping a new Looker project for Manufacturing Data Engine.
-The template declares a dependency on the MDE Looker SDK, provides a recommended folder structure, and supplies an example manifest and default model file.
+The template declares a dependency on the MDE LookML Library, provides a recommended folder structure, and supplies an example manifest and default model file.

 ## Usage